n-p-soft/bsdsum/README.md

         bsdsum -a sha256:2 data > data.dg

-  - check the digests stored in the file 'data.dg':
+  - fully check the digests stored in the file 'data.dg' (multiple lists to check can be specified on the command-line):

         bsdsum -c data.dg

-  - check the digest for file 'my_file' from the list of digests 'data.dg':
+  - check the digest for file 'my_file' from the list of digests 'data.dg' (only one list of files to check can be specified when using -C):

         bsdsum -C data.dg my_file